bgutz001/rshell/README.md

 1. If you want to print out special characters such as && || ; [ ] or ( ) make sure you use " " around the whole echo
 statment or else things will break

+**Design**
+tokenClass.cpp handles parsing the string the user inputs into commands. main.cpp handles connectors and executes commands.
+If you want to make changes to the program then add or change functions in those files accordingly.